greglobinski/gatsby-starter-kit-docs/src/content/docs/6.3___custom-style/index.md

 ## Global styles

-Global styles works exactly the same way as described above **variables**.
-They are separated to the another file only for flexibility.
+Global styles works exactly the same way as the described above **variables**.
+They are separated to an another file only for flexibility.

 ```javascript
 import '@react-website-themes/default/styles/global';